The catch Statement

 statement is finished, the interpreter will skip all trailing catch

-statements, and continue execution
+statements, and continue execution with the next statement.

 try {